Nathan Smith

 As part of the PAPA project, Nathan is being educated to deliver the Empowering Coaching curriculum to grassroots football coaches.
 Since starting his PhD studies, he has also been involved in the organization of a one-day conference aimed at ‘promoting healthy physical activity experiences’ in children.

 In addition to his PhD work, Nathan is a tutor and marker for the PGA’s sport science foundation degree.
-He also blogs about the world of sports psychology in an attempt to link theory to real-life events (www.psyched4sport.co.uk).
-In his spare time, Nathan enjoys playing football, golf and currently coaches a U12’s football team.
-Aside from sport, Nathan enjoys music and is an avid record collector.
+He is also one of the director’s of Psyched4Sport (www.psyched4sport.com), a company taking a creative approach to the interpretation of sport psychology research.
+In his spare time Nathan enjoys playing football, golf and more recently engaging in outdoor pursuits.

 Publications